ORLVNIMUSIC/TrueConf/readme.md

 ### Rectangle example

-To create a rectangle you must know lenghts of it's sides:
+To create a rectangle you must know length of it's sides:

 ```ts
 import { Rectangle } from 'easyfigjs';